lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

    The CTS-1/Manzano system is used as a placeholder for when ATS-3/Crossroads is available.

-Strong scaling performance of MiniEM on CTS-1/Manzano is provided within the following table and figure.
+Strong scaling performance (i.e., fixed problem size being run on different MPI rank counts) of MiniEM on CTS-1/Manzano is provided within the following table and figure.

 .. csv-table:: MiniEM Strong Scaling Performance and Memory on Manzano with 66x66x66 elements
    :file: cts1.csv